Origin and History

 Service during the War

 In 1757, the regiment was with the Reichsarmee operating in Thuringia and Saxony.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial army for the planned invasion of Saxony.
+At that time, the regiment had a book strength of 1,147 men and an effective strength of 1,052 men.
 On November 5, when this combined army suffered a crushing defeat at the hands of Frederick II in the battle of Rossbach, the regiment was brigaded with Ferntheil Infantry and Cronegk Infantry under the command of Ferntheil.

 On August 30-31 1759 the regiment defended Torgau against Wunsch during the campaign in Saxony.

 On October 29 1762, the regiment took part in the Battle of Freiberg where it was deployed in the centre, under Rodt, distinguishing itself.